“The G-Force offers more leadership opportunities to students than all other organizations in the school put together.” Dan Tollett

 The goal is to provide an opportunity for every student in the school to be involved in building an attitude of gratitude in the school and ensure that every school employee receives expressions of appreciation from students that is specific and sincere throughout the year, not just on their appreciation day.

 Students have a chance to win $100 at the end of each semester if they make 6 or more contacts throughout the semester.
-To be eligible, they must turn in the names of contacts to their G-Force Adviser.
+To be eligible, they must turn in the names of at least 6 successful contacts to their G-Force Adviser.
+Successful contacts are when the staff members are thanked by a G-Force member or a classmate they have tagged.
 The G-Force Adviser will submit the names of the eligible G-Force students to Utrust.

 Why You Need a G-Force